janluksoft/Node_Express_TS_Rest_Api/README.md

 ## Overview
 This application is a **minimal RESTful Web API** built with .NET 8.
 It demonstrates how to build a fully functional REST API **without using a database** — instead, it works on an in-memory `List<Shareholder>`.

-Swagger (via Swashbuckle) is included to explore and test theendpoints.
+Swagger (via Swashbuckle) is included to explore and test the endpoints.

 ---